Heart beet ravioli

 - Start by making the filling.
 Mix all filling ingredients together in a bowl and place in the fridge.

 - To make the ravioli, place the flour on a clean surface.
 Make a well in the centre and add the eggs.
-Mix together with a fork to incorporate, then use your hands to knead until smooth and elastic, about 5-10 minutes, add a pinch of extra flour if necessary to keep dough from sticking, and a pinch of water if your dough feels too dry.
+Mix together with a fork to incorporate, add the beet puree, then use your hands to knead until smooth and elastic, about 5-10 minutes, add a pinch of extra flour if necessary to keep the dough from sticking, and a pinch of water if your dough feels too dry.
 Cover and let rest for 30 minutes.

 - Cut the dough into quarters, take one piece and run it through a pasta machine on the largest setting 4-5 times.